-Eight urine pools ranging from 0 to 600 ng/mL, as confirmed by GC/MS analysis, were assayed twice a day for 20 days with the QuickScreen One Step Benzodiazepines Screening Test.
-The results were interpreted individually by 2 technicians.
-The inter- and intra-assay coefficients of variation were <1% for all samples.
+Eight urine pools ranging from 0 to 600 ng/mL, as confirmed by GC/MS analysis, were assayed twice a day for 20 days with the QuickScreenTM One Step Benzodiazepines Screening Test.
+2 technicians interpreted the results individually.
+The inter- and intra-assay coefficients of variation were less than 1% for all samples.